Local government in Surrey is changing

 Insulation and draught exclusion to windows, doors and gaps helps to keep the home warm.
 It also cuts fuel costs and reduces condensation forming.
 Homes should (where appropriate) have the specified amount of loft insulation in accordance with building regulations.
 They should also have cavity or solid wall insulation.
 Some older forms of cavity wall insulation may not be effective and could even lead to damp problems by bridging the cavity.

 There are grants available for insulation.
-Visit the Action Surrey website (external link) for more information.
+Visit the Surrey County Council website (external link) for more information.

 This is important to help remove moist air and ensure good air flow in the home.
 Bathrooms and kitchens where moisture is generated by bathing and cooking should have extractor fans.
 Ideally these should be humidistat which activate when moisture in the air reaches a certain level.
 If you have them, ensure they are working properly.
 A good test is to see if a piece of paper 'sticks' to the vent when it is on.
 This means it is actively drawing air outwards.
 They will need cleaning and servicing from time to time.